iDingDong/dcool/document/container/list.md

 ### Note

 If the list has a `squeezedCapacity` greater than 0, implementation may allocate the size-fixed storage inside the `dcool::container::List` object, which means the `dcool::container::List` object might be huge if `squeezedCapacity` takes a large value.
-Also, squeezed list might cost more to copy or move.
+Also, squeezed list might cost more to move or swap.
 Operations on a possibly squeezed list might cost more to guarantee exception safety, or have to downgrade to weak exception safety on certain occasions.

 ### Examples